kostyadevman/34_timemachine/README.md

 Open configuration of [cjs](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija) browser extension on the site you want to controll.
 Click on the link "your own external scripts", add path https://cdn.rawgit.com/kostyadevman/34_timemachine/0250a2fa/index.js.
 Don`t forget to press "enable cjs for this host" to enable custom JS.

 A small amazing timer appears in the left corner of the site you surfing.
 After 3 minutes it will disappear, but every 30 seconds will be show motivation phrases.
-Bro, it  help you to save your time, wisily, isn't it?
+Bro, it  help you to save your time, wisely, isn't it?

 For faster development you can use JS code hosted on localhost.
 Simple web server can be used for that, run: